LCAV/dsp-labs/docs/dft/implementation.md

 First, create a new directory for the DFT pitch shifting, and copy there the `utils.py` file you've completed in the [previous chapter](https://lcav.gitbook.io/dsp-labs/granular-synthesis/).

 {% hint style="info" %}
 TASK 1: At the end of the file, add a new function `DFT_rescale`.
 You can copy it from the [IPython notebook](http://nbviewer.jupyter.org/github/prandoni/COM303/blob/master/voice_transformer/voicetrans.ipynb) above (don't forget to replace `xrange` with `range`).
+Make sure to understand how this code works!
 {% endhint %}

 Now you can create a new .py file and implement the real-time DFT pitch shifting, using the function above.
 This task should be straightforward after the granular synthesis implementation.
+You can fix the grain overlap to 0.99 this time.

+The `init()` function is similar to the one in the granular synthesis.
+In the `process()`, the beginning and the end are again very similar; but you should figure out where and how to call the `DFT_rescale` function on your grain.

 {% hint style="info" %}
 TASK 2: Complete the Python code below.